NIEProjects/dbmsproject/README.md

 `Songs`		--> name, singer, genre, language, duraition, popularity

 ##Union (Left, Full)
-Active users are those who have either listened to a song or bought a song.
+Active users are those who have either listened to a song within last week.

 ##Intersect
-Users who have listened to a song as well as bought a song (need not be the same song)

 ##Join
 Join `UserProfile` with `FavouriteGenres` and get the details of person

 ##Difference
-`InactiveUsers`  = All users - Active users `Freebirds`      = Listen - Buy
+`InactiveUsers`  = All users - Active users